"Why the Hell isn't THIS on DVD yet?" -- Number 23

 Paul Diamond, son of the legendary Billy Wilder collaborator I. A. L., adapted his own novel for his first screenplay, a good example showing the transition teen films were taking circa 1977, from nostalgic AMERICAN GRAFFITI territory into more sex-oriented material (ANIMAL HOUSE was a year away).
 Because Guttenberg and Branscombe would go on to bigger and better things, their characters are realistically immature and even hot-headed, and there are script elements anticipating the direction coming of age films would take in the years ahead, THE CHICKEN CHRONICLES has a small but devoted following.

-Unfortunately Simon’s film isn’t as compelling as GRAFFITI and isn’t nearly as titillating as SENIORS or H.O.T.S., stagnating somewhere in between.
+Unfortunately Simon’s film isn’t as compelling as GRAFFITI and isn’t nearly as titillating as THE SENIORS or H.O.T.S., stagnating somewhere in between.
 Later films such as PORKY’S and LOSIN’ IT would provide more laughs and plenty of nudity with the subject matter of losin’ it.

 If I had to describe it within the context of another film, it might be most accurate to call it a PG HOLLYWOOD KNIGHTS—Guttenberg’s smartass expression rivals Robert Wuhl’s and there are several pranks on the bluenoses in charge.
 But even that funfest spent considerable time on more serious subplots (i.e. one character is actually on his way to the war).
 There’s one serious scene with Kutee being notified of her brother's death in Vietnam, and occasional references to Guttenberg’s alienation from his parents (they communicate almost exclusively via intercom), but very little true angst.